USS Nimitz: 2000s

 In November 2004, Nimitz was contacted by USS Princeton, which was tracking reported unidentified flying objects.
-Princeton subsequently contacted two Navy F/A-18F fighters from Nimitz whose cockpit instrumentation recorded data and imagery that some pilots interpreted as an object accelerating and maneuvering at extraordinary speeds.
+Princeton subsequently contacted two Navy F/A-18F fighters from Nimitz, whose cockpit instrumentation recorded data and imagery that some pilots interpreted as an object accelerating and maneuvering at extraordinary speeds.
 The incident was publicized in December 2017 along with details of the Advanced Aviation Threat Identification Program.

 Nimitz, again with CVW-11 embarked, deployed to the Persian Gulf on 7 May 2005, returning on 8 November 2005.
-This deployment marked three decades of service, and was depicted in the Emmy award-winning 2008 PBS documentary series Carrier.
+This deployment marked three decades of service, and was depicted in the Emmy Award-winning 2008 PBS documentary series Carrier.
 In June 2006, Nimitz was awarded the 2005 Battle "E".

-The carrier departed North Island for her thirteenth deployment on 2 April 2007 to the Arabian Sea, relieving USS Dwight D. Eisenhower in support of OIF.
-The carrier anchored off Chennai, India on 2 July 2007 as part of efforts to expand bilateral defense cooperation between India and the United States.
+The carrier departed North Island for her 13th deployment on 2 April 2007, to the Arabian Sea, relieving USS Dwight D. Eisenhower in support of OIF.
+The carrier anchored off Chennai, India on 2 July 2007, as part of efforts to expand bilateral defense cooperation between India and the United States.
 Sailors participated in community work in Chennai prior to departing, on 5 July 2007, along with the destroyer USS Pinckney towards the Persian Gulf, and then returned to North Island on 30 September 2007.

 On 24 January 2008, Nimitz deployed to the Pacific for a "surge"-deployment.
-On 9 February 2008, two Russian Tu-95 'Bear' bombers overflew the carrier in the Western Pacific.
+On 9 February 2008, two Russian Tu-95 Bear bombers overflew the carrier in the Western Pacific.
 Four F/A-18C Hornets were launched when the bombers were 500 mi away from the US ships, and intercepted the bombers 50 mi south of Nimitz.
 Two F/A-18s trailed one of the bombers, which twice flew over the deck of the carrier at an altitude of 2000 ft, while the other two F/A-18s trailed another Tu-95 circling about 50 mi away from the carrier.
-Reportedly, there was no radio communication between the American and Russian aircraft.
+Reportedly, no radio communication occurred between the American and Russian aircraft.
 According to the Department of Defense, one of the two aircraft was said to have flown above Nimitz at an altitude of 2000 ft.
 On the same day, Russian aircraft entered Japanese airspace, which caused the Japanese to raise protest to the Russian ambassador in Tokyo.

 Again, on 5 March 2008, a Russian bomber came within 3 to 5 nmi and flew 2000 ft above Nimitz, and the battle group.
 Two F/A-18 fighters intercepted the Russian aircraft and escorted it out of the area.

 Nimitz was awarded the Navy Battle "E" for battle efficiency for 2007 along with the Ney award for food service excellence, and returned to her home port of San Diego on 3 June 2008.

-The Nimitz Strike Group, including CVW-11, departed the States for a scheduled Western Pacific deployment on 31 July 2009, and began to fly combat missions in support of Operation Enduring Freedom 21 September.
+The Nimitz Strike Group, including CVW-11, departed the US for a scheduled Western Pacific deployment on 31 July 2009, and began to fly combat missions in support of Operation Enduring Freedom on 21 September.